 - At times, when you are trying to update your windows system, some important dll files or registries files may be missing or corrupted.

-- Install or uninstall software in a bad way and infected with Virus or Trojan.
+- Install or uninstall programs incorrectly and infected with Virus or Trojan.

-- System drivers are outdated or installed wrongly.
+- PC drivers are damaged or installed wrongly.

 1.Uninstall the program which you installed lately.

-Go to Control Panel, choose Uninstall a program, right-click the application you want to uninstall and click Uninstall.
+Go to Control Panel, choose Uninstall a program, right-click the program you need to uninstall and click Uninstall.
 It is deserved to mention that SmartPCFixer has the uninstall function which will largely save your time and fix errors efficiently.

 Click Start, Type windows update in the searching box and click check for update.